 Chxi Musam Illihi:

-This development was the first of four phases of a planned rental community for Tribal members of all income levels.
+This Tilixam Circle development is a planned rental community for Tribal members of all income levels.
 The first 36 units were completed in the summer of 2003 and are targeted to low-income families.
 The apartments are designed around various landscaped garden-like common areas including a central pavilion area.
 The project consists of six "pods" of six units each, with a separate, semi-private sitting area located near each pod.
 All of the apartments are in full compliance with disabled accessibility regulations.
 The units are spacious, sized from 729 square feet for the one bedroom plan, all the way up to 1,873 square feet for the five bedroom plan.
 The homes are either stand alone or are duplex style in design.
-All units have appliances including washer and dryers, fenced private yards and assigned carports complete with an exterior storage.
+All units have appliances including washer and dryers, fenced private yards and assigned carports complete with an exterior storage closet.
 The outdoor area surrounding the homes boasts stunning views of Spirit Mountain, with interconnecting interior paths, and an additional pedestrian walkway surrounding the community.
 Common area exterior maintenance is provided by the Housing Authority.

 The US Department of Housing and Urban Development, Office of Native American Programs, through two Indian Housing Block Grants funded through the Native American Housing Assistance and Self Determination Act of 1996 (NAHASDA).

-The Waiting List for this project is on a first come first served basis, with a preference given to enrolled members of the Confederated Tribes of the Grand Ronde.
+The Waiting List for these projects is based on eligibility criteria and date of completed application, with a preference given to enrolled members of the Confederated Tribes of the Grand Ronde.
 The first 36 units are designated for families with incomes of 80% or less of the median income for the area.
 Annual income limits are posted here.
 Income limits change annually for this HUD funded portion of the project.
 Rental payments are based on 30% of the adjusted household income, and residents pay for their own utilities.